• Skip to primary navigation

 • Perfect for birthday parties.

-Vegetable Oil.
-This cake recipe uses liquid vegetable oil.
-It gives the cake a moist and tender crumb.
+• Oil.
+A liquid oil, like vegetable oil or canola oil gives the cake a moist and tender crumb.
 Avoid olive oil or any other strong flavored oil.
-(Unless you want the cake to taste like olive oil, of course.)
+If you prefer butter, you can replace the oil with melted butter.

-2. Cool the cakes on a wire rack.
-After removing the cakes from the oven, allow them to cool in the pan for about five minutes.
-At this point, they are really delicate.
-Removing them from the pan right away can cause them to break.
-After five minutes, turn them out onto a wire rack to cool.
-This allows the steam to escape from the cakes.
+2. Cool on a wire rack.
+Let the cakes cool in the pan for about five minutes.
+If you remove them right away, they can break because they’re so delicate when they’re hot.
+After five minutes, take them out of the pan.
+Place them on a wire rack to cool.
+This allows the steam to escape.
 If they remain in the pan, the steam can cause the cakes to stick.

-1. Let the cake cool before frosting.
-Before frosting your cake, make sure it’s totally cool.
+3. Let the cake cool before frosting.
+Make the cake is totally cool before you frost it.
 The center of the cake loves to hold on to heat.
-Take your hand and place it on the center of the cake, the way you’d place your hand on a baby’s back.
+Take your hand and place it on the center of the cake.
 If it feels warm, don’t frost it yet.
-A warm cake + frosting=melted, messy frosting.
+Frosting melts right off a warm cake!

-Chocolate frosting being spread on a gluten-free yellow cake
+Spreading chocolate frosting on a gluten-free yellow cake round.

 Gluten-Free Yellow Cake: FAQs